djhworld/strex/README.md

 ##Rationale

-Because I enjoy programming in Haskell and want some of the standard library features found `Data.List` to be in Go, plus I found it an enjoyable intellectual excercise too.
+Because I enjoy programming in Haskell and want some of the standard library features found `Data.List` to be in Go, plus I found it an enjoyable intellectual exercise too.

 ## But why only for strings?
 Why not use empty interfaces and make your code "generic" so it works with any datatype?